 Paid Dining Options On The Harmony Of The Seas

 When I went on Harmony of the Seas, on the first day of the cruise they were offering a dinner package where you could pay a set price per person to enjoy either 2, 3 or 4 meals at one of the paid restaurants.
 This package also included 40% any wine purchased which using your “dinner package”.
 Included in the deal with Jamie’s Italian, Wonderland, Chops Grill, Izumi (tepanyaki not included), and 150 Central Park.
 The package was only available on the first day of the cruise, and was advertised in the restaurants, and could be purchased at any of the restaurants.
 I highly recommend the deal, as it saves you tons of money, and allows you to try some of the extraordinary dining experiences for a fraction of the cost.

 Foodies, if you are a fan of Jamie Oliver you need to visit Jamie’s Italian which offers family-style Italian food.
-Here you can savor rustic Italian dishes and fantastic homemade pasta.
+Here you can savour rustic Italian dishes and fantastic homemade pasta.
 The casual restaurant is perfect for groups as you can split an antipasto board before your meal.
 The quality of the food and overall experience was wonderful.
+Read my full review.

 Izumi is a Japanese restaurant where half is teppanyaki (cook in front of you), and the other half is for sushi.
 Tapanyaki is always a fun experience, as it is like getting dinner and a show in one as you watch the chef grill the vegetable, fish, and meat in front of you.

 Sabor is a Mexican restaurant where you can enjoy tacos, quesadillas, and ceviche.
 Offering a large outdoor patio it makes a nice spot to relax and enjoy some tacos and a margarita.

 READ MORE: Harmony Of The Seas Entertainment Guide